aylab/sensitivity-analysis/README.md

 2. parsing the simulation output files, i.e. the oscillation features of the zebrafish somitogenesis deterministic simulations,
 3. For every simualaiton parameter, plotting the simulation output value at successive perturbations of the parameter -- each output value is plotted as the perturbed value divided by the output vale of the nominal (unperturbed) parameter set.

 These plots display the ratio between an simulation output value at a perturbed parameter value.
+This method will create an image for every parameter's effect on every simulation output feature.
+The files are titled "[index of parameter]on[index of feature]_[feature name].png".
+For example, the file "10on2\_posterior\_amplitude\_wildtype.png" would refer the the effect of parameter #10 on feature #2 which is named "posterior amplitude wildtype".
+As before, feature names come from the original simulation output with special characters (e.g. white space) replaced with underscores.

 *****************************
 **3.2: Command-line arguments**